MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/upgrade-v3.md

 ---

-# Upgrade considerations - PSA version 2 or version 1 to version 3
+# Upgrade considerations - PSA version 2.x or 1.x to version 3
 [!INCLUDE[cc-applies-to-psa-app-1x-2x](../includes/cc-applies-to-psa-app-1x-2x.md)]

 In Project Service Automation (PSA) version 2 and version 1, task assignments were stored as child tasks (also called line tasks) in the **Task entity**, and indirectly related to the **Resource Assignment** entity.
 The line task was visible in the assignment pop-up window on the WBS.
 In version 3 of PSA, the underlying schema of assigning bookable resources to tasks has changed.
 The line task has been deprecated and there is a direct 1:1 relationship between the task in the **Task entity** and the team member in the **Resource Assignment** entity.
 Tasks that are assigned to a project team member are now stored directly in the Resource Assignment entity.